cortex-js/compute-engine/src/docs/guide-domains.md

 For example, \\( \sqrt{x^2} = x\\) only if \\(x \geq 0\\)

 {% readmore "/compute-engine/reference/domains/" %} Read more about the
-<strong>Domain Literals</strong> included in the standard dictionary of the
+<strong>Domain Literals</strong> included in the standard library of the Compute
-Compute Engine {% endreadmore %}
+Engine {% endreadmore %}

 <section id='obtaining-the-domain-of-an-expression'>